Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	AND CAST(dropoff_latitude AS float) BETWEEN -90 AND 90
 	AND pickup_longitude != '0' AND dropoff_longitude != '0'

-#### Feature Engineering using SQL Functions
+### Feature Engineering using SQL Functions

-Sometimes, SQL functions might be a more efficient option for feature engineering.
+Sometimes SQL functions can be an efficient option for feature engineering.
 In this walkthrough, we defined a SQL function to calculate the direct distance between the pickup and dropoff locations.
-You can run the following SQL scripts in Visual Studio Data Tools.
+You can run the following SQL scripts in **Visual Studio Data Tools**.

-The function definition SQL scripts and the SQL query that calls this function can be found in the
+Here is the SQL script that defines the distance function.

 	SET ANSI_NULLS ON
 	GO